This spicy and warm dish is perfect for cooler weather but is great any time of year. It is a rich, hearty, nourishing and satisfying dish.

 1 cup canned diced tomatoes

 1 15 oz can lite coconut milk (can also use full-fat coconut milk).

-2. Add lentils, coriander, cumin, turmeric, ground ginger and red pepper to pan.
+2. Add lentils, coriander, cumin, turmeric, ground ginger (if using) and red pepper to pan.
 Stir until lentils are well coated with oil.
 Add tomatoes and 4 cups water.
 Raise heat to bring to a boil, then reduce heat until mixture is at a fast simmer.
 Cook uncovered until lentils and potatoes are soft, stirring occasionally, about 25 minutes.

 3. Season to taste with salt, and continue to simmer until mixture has thickened, about 10 minutes.
 Whisk to blend lentils and sweet potatoes.
 If lentils are too soupy, increase heat and cook for a little longer.
 Alternately, if lentils are too firm but all of the liquid is gone, reduce heat some more, add a little more water and cook for 5-10 minutes longer.